 03. Chemigation Equipment Standards.
 Equipment will be placed on the Department’s list of approved chemigation equipment after the manufacturers provide to the Department verification that the equipment meets the standards in the Department’s chemigation protocol.
 Prior to chemigating, all chemigation systems must meet the requirements outlined in the Department’s chemigation protocol.
 Chemigation system requirements are defined by the Department’s chemigation system requirements protocol and the standards established in these rules.

 (7-1-25)

 04. Chemigating Over Waters of the State.
-Shall be prohibited, except for variances allowed in Section 700.
+Shall be prohibited, except for variances allowed in the Department’s chemigation protocol.
 (7-1-24)

 601. -- 999.
 (Reserved)